a-grasso/deprec-cli/README.md

 git clone https://github.com/a-grasso/deprec-cli.git
 cd deprec-cli

-## crate a sbom for this project with cyclonedx-gomod
+## create a sbom for this project with cyclonedx-gomod
 cyclonedx-gomod app > sbom.json

 ## install deprec-cli
 wget -q https://github.com/a-grasso/deprec-cli/releases/latest/download/deprec-cli_Linux_x86_64
 chmod +x deprec-cli_Linux_x86_64

+## copy the supplied configuration template file
+cp config-templates/template.config.json config.json

-## copy env variable template
+## copy the supplied env variable template file
+## we leave the deprec configuration file as is for now, see further below for deprec configuration possibilities
 cp config-templates/template.env .env

+##  fill out env variables as good as possible
+##  most important for now is that you at least provide a GitHub token
-##  fill out env variables as good as possible -> you can ignore the cache for now, see caching below for further information
+##  you can ignore all others for now, see further below for more information environment variables/caching

 ## run deprec-cli
 ./deprec-cli_Linux_x86_64 sbom.json